-For the quarterly period ended March 31, 2022
+For the quarterly period ended June 30, 2022

-Commission file number000-33067
+Commission file number 000-33067

-MIDWEST ENERGY EMISSIONS CORP.
 (Exact name of Registrant as Specified in its Charter)

-Delaware 87-0398271 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No. 1810 Jester Drive Corsicana, Texas 75109 (Address of principal Executive offices) (Zip Code) (614) 505-6115 (Registrant's Telephone Number, Including Area Code) Not applicable (Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report) Securities registered pursuant to Section 12(b) of the Act: None.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definition of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer X Non-accelerated filer X Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes□ No ⊠

-State the number of shares outstanding of each of the Issuer's classes of common stock, as of the latest practicable date: Common, \$.001 par value per share,
+Delaw are 87 7-0398271 (State or other j , S. Employer incorporation or organization) Ident ification No.) 1810 Jeste or Drive Corsicana 75109 (Address of principal Zip Code) T. ( 5 (614) 505-6115 shone Number, Including Area Code) Not applicable (For mer Name, Former Address an d Former Fiscal Year, if Changed Since Last R .eport) Securities registe ered pursuant to Section 12(b) or f the Act: None. to be filed by Section 13 or 15(d) of the Securit eports), and (2) has been subject to such filing r every Interactive Data File required to be subseriod that the registrant was required to submit ation S-T accelerated filer, a non-accelerated filer, a smaller reporting company" and "emerging grown ge accelerated filer Accelerated filer Noi n-accelerated Filer Smaller reporting company Emerging growth company rowth company, indicate by che ards provided pursuant to Section lected not to use the extended transition period $\Box$ for complying with any new or revised financial Indicate by checl x mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes□ No ) 🗵 er of shares outstanding of eanding as of August 15, 2022. ach of the Issuer's classes of of common stock, as of the latest practical ele date: Common, \$.001 par value p er share,